-Tuberous sclerosis complex Tuberous Sclerosis Complex Tuberous sclerosis complex is a hereditary disorder that causes abnormal growths in the brain, changes in the skin, and sometimes tumors in vital organs, such as the heart, kidneys, and lungs... read more , a hereditary disorder, is a relatively common cause of infantile spasms.
+Tuberous sclerosis complex Tuberous Sclerosis Complex Tuberous sclerosis complex is a hereditary disorder that causes abnormal growths in the brain, changes in the skin, and sometimes tumors in vital organs, such as the heart, kidneys, and lungs... read more , a rare hereditary disorder, commonly causes infantile spasms.
 People with this disorder have long, narrow growths in the brain, which resemble roots or tubers.

 Sometimes no cause of infantile spasms can be identified.

-Spasms typically occur soon after children wake up and occasionally occur during sleep.
+Spasms typically occur soon after children wake up and occasionally occur when falling asleep.

 Doctors diagnose infantile spasms based on symptoms and results of electroencephalography (EEG) Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more , which is done to check for specific patterns of abnormal electrical activity in the brain.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more , which is done to check for specific patterns of abnormal electrical activity in the brain.
 EEG is done while children are sleeping and while they are awake.

-Magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more of the brain is done to look for signs of brain damage or malformations.
+Magnetic resonance imaging (MRI) Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more of the brain is done to look for signs of brain damage or malformations.

 Other tests are done to look for the cause:

 Samples of blood, urine, and the fluid around the spinal cord (cerebrospinal fluid) may be analyzed to check for disorders that may be causing the spasms, such as metabolic disorders.
 Cerebrospinal fluid is obtained by doing a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture).
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture).